Count Manfred von Clary-Aldringen: Family

 He was born into a prominent Austro-Hungarian princely family of Bohemian origin (the Clary-Aldringens), the son of Fürst (prince) Edmund Moritz and Fürstin (princess) Elisabeth-Alexandrine von Clary-und-Aldringen (born countess de Ficquelmont).
 He was the younger brother of Fürst Siegfried (1848–1929), a prominent Austro-Hungarian diplomat, and the grandson of Count Charles-Louis de Ficquelmont (1777–1857), 2nd Minister-President of the Austrian Empire.

 In 1884, in Vienna, he married Gräfin (countess) Franziska Pejácsevich von Veröcze.
-She was heiress of one of the most powerful families of the Croatian nobility, descending from the princes Esterházy von Galántha.
+She was the heiress of one of the most powerful families of the Croatian nobility, descending from the princes Esterházy von Galántha.
 The couple had two children.

 Political career

 Count Clary-und-Aldringen studied law at the University of Vienna before starting his political career.
 The Austro-Hungarian Empire was dominated by a small circle of high nobility families that had great power and enormous riches and thus played a major role in politics and diplomacy.
-Count Manfred is the perfect example of such an influence.
+Count Manfred is an example of such an influence.

-On February 22, 1896, he became Governor of the Länd of Austrian Silesia, a key office in a strategic region for the Empire: not only was the Länd rich in natural resource, it also lay at the border with both the German and Russian Empires.
+On 22 February 1896, he became Governor of the Länd of Austrian Silesia, a key office in a strategic region for the Empire: not only was the Länd rich in natural resource, it also lay at the border with both the German and Russian Empires.
 Austrian Silesia was involved in the long power struggle between these three empires and a subject of central European irredentisms.

 In 1898, Count Manfred became Governor of the Länd of Styria and its representative in the Reischrat ("Imperial Council").
 This was office of major importance, which he held until the fall of the Empire in 1918.
-Styria was one of the powerhouses of the Austro-Hungarian economy: the Länd was a center of industry and agriculture, and its capital Graz was one of the Empire's most populous cities.
+Styria was one of the powerhouses of the Austro-Hungarian economy: the Länd was a centre of industry and agriculture, and its capital Graz was one of the Empire's most populous cities.

-From October 2 to December 21, 1899, Count Clary-und-Aldringen served as Minister-President of Austria, following in the steps of his grandfather, Count Charles-Louis de Ficquelmont.
+From 2 October to 21 December 1899, Count Clary-und-Aldringen served as Minister-President of Austria, following in the steps of his grandfather, Count Charles-Louis de Ficquelmont.